RamiDridi7/educaus/README.md

     <!-- Section: Client Say -->
     <!-- Section: blog -->
     <!-- Divider: Call To Action -->
+# To Add new Page follow these steps :
+    run command : - Symfony make:controller
+                  - After naming it, a new twig file will be created under templates/
+                  - Open .html file you want to integrate
+                  - Look for <div class="main-content">
+                  - navigate to templates/NAME.html.twig
+                  - Past the CONTENT of the DIV  in {% block body %} {% end block %}
+                  - Create a route and check your work

- Please Rememeber to only commit a code without errors
+# Please Rememeber to only commit a code without errors